gritzoogil/CS211-OOP-FinalProject-FitTrack-Guillermo/README.md

 # FitTrack

 ## Overview
-FitTrack is a fitness tracking application designed to help users manage their fitness goals effectively.
-It tracks calorie intake, activities like walking, jogging, and biking, and monitors weight trends over time.
-By leveraging Object-Oriented Programming (OOP) principles, FitTrack ensures modularity, scalability, and ease of use, enabling users to maintain a healthy lifestyle.
+FitTrack is a fitness-tracking application designed to help users manage their health and fitness goals.
+It calculates personalized daily caloric needs and tracks user activities like walking, running, and biking.
+The goal of this program is to promote healthy habits and make fitness management easier and more effective.

 ---